-My methods are all run by command-line arguments.
+The methods are all run by command-line arguments.
 That way, the same program can be run multiple times to do different things, based on which flags are used.
 The -i or input method inserts a message into the "fmt" chunk of the WAVE file.
 This keeps the data within the file completely intact, resulting in a playable and almost identical replica of the original file.
 The -i2 is a more complex method that hides the message better by putting it in the actual data by a method called least significant bit replacement.
-The -x or extract method finds the message in a given file and displays it, as does the -x2 method for messages hidden using -i2.
+This method replaces the first byte of each group of 4 sound data bytes with a character from the message, and also maintains a playable WAVE files.